 The above pseudocode only shows how to compute one context vector for a single output symbol, computed from a single input sequence.
-In practice, you would be performing computations on entire minibatches of inputs, pseudocode for which can be found in Appendix F
+In practice, you would be performing computations on entire minibatches of inputs, pseudocode for which can be found in Appendix F. Moreover, computing the keys and values would only be required once, since the encoder hidden states are constant for all timesteps.
+You should ideally use a more modular approach when implementing it, with object-oriented principles in python.

-The attention computed above, which derives a single context vector C_k to compute an output O_k is sometimes known as "single-headed" attention.
-A simple extension that derives multiple such context vectors is known as "multi-headed attention".
-Details of how to implement multi-headed attention can be found in Appendix H. While properly implemented multi-headed attention can provide performance benefits, for the baseline implementation of the LAS paper, however, single-headed attention should be sufficient.
+The attention computed above, which derives a single context vector C_k to compute an output O_k is sometimes known as "single-head" attention.
+A simple extension that derives multiple such context vectors is known as "multi-head attention".
+Details of how to implement multi-head attention can be found in Appendix H. Properly implemented multi-head attention may or may not provide performance benefits.
+For the baseline implementation of the LAS paper, single-head attention should be sufficient.

-3.1.3 Speller (Decoder)
+4.1.3 Speller (Decoder)

 The Speller is the decoder in the LAS model.
-It's task is to output the most likely output character sequence for the given audio, from the sequence of high-level representations derived for it by the Listener.
+It's task is to output the most likely output character sequence for the given audio, from the sequence of high-level representations derived for it by the Listener, and it is a probabilistic autoregressive model that sequentially generates the output from start to end, using context information from the encoder.